sst/guide/_chapters/configure-cognito-identity-pool-in-cdk.md

 + });
 ```

-We are creating a new `CfnIdentityPool` and link it to the User Pool that we created [in the last chapter]({% link _chapters/configure-cognito-user-pool-in-cdk.md %}).
+And we output the id of the Identity Pool that we just created.

 ``` javascript
 + new CfnOutput(this, "IdentityPoolId", {